martinholters/webpapers/papers/non-iterative-revisited.md

 In [[1]](#ref:Ducceschi-2022), Ducceschi and Bilbao have introduced a family of non-iterative discretization schemes for ODEs.
-However, in their presentation, they make several assumptions regarding the structure of the ODE, limiting the gerenality of these schemes.
+However, in their presentation, they make several assumptions regarding the structure of the ODE, limiting the generality of these schemes.
 Here, we show that for the second-order accurate variant in particular, the method is applicable to general (potentially vector-valued) ODEs.

-In the following, `$x(t)$` denotes the state of a system goverened by an ODE and `$\dot{x}(t)$` it derivative.
+In the following, `$x(t)$` denotes the state of a system governed by an ODE and `$\dot{x}(t)$` it derivative.
 When obvious from the context, we drop the argument `$t$`.
 We seek an approximation `$\hat{x}(n) \approx x(nT)$` where `$T$` is the sampling interval.
 For given signals like an input `$u(t)$`, we